-Given the uncertainties created by the current global COVID-19 outbreak the directors will continue to monitor its impact on the Group's activities and financial resources.
+Given the uncertainties created by the current COVID-19 pandemic the directors will continue to monitor its impact on the Group's activities and financial resources.

 The financial statements have been prepared on a going concern basis.
-The directors have prepared cash flow forecasts for the period ending 30 June 2021.
-The forecasts include the costs of progressing the Group's projects and the corporate and operational overheads of the Group.
-The forecasts demonstrate that the Group has sufficient cash resources available to allow it to continue as a going concern and meet its contracted and committed liabilities as they fall due.
-Additional funds will however be required in order to undertake all planned exploration and evaluation activities during the going concern period.
+The directors have prepared cash flow forecasts for the period ending 31 December 2021.
+The forecasts include the costs of progressing the Group's projects, and the corporate and operational overheads of the Group.
+The forecasts demonstrate that the Group will require additional funds during the going concern period in order to undertake all the planned exploration and evaluation activities.
 The directors are confident in the ability of the Group to raise additional funding when required from the issue of equity or the sale of assets.
 Any delays in the timing and / or quantum of raising additional funds can be accommodated by deferring discretionary exploration and evaluation expenditure.